-Mic Stands – Since I'm recommending a large diaphragm condenser type mic, you'll need a mic stand of some sort.
-For non-talking-head voice-over stuff, I highly recommend a scissor stand such as the AKG Table Mounted Scissor Stand.
+Since I'm recommending a large diaphragm condenser type mic, you'll need a mic stand of some sort.
+For non-talking-head voice-over stuff, I highly recommend a scissor stand such as the Neewer Table Mounted Scissor Stand with pop filter AND shock mount.
 You can clip it to a table or desk, and rotate, push or pull the mic away as you need it.

-Shock Mounts – Large diaphragm condenser (LDC) mics are very sensitive to any bumps or vibrations coming through a mic stand.
+Large diaphragm condenser (LDC) mics are very sensitive to any bumps or vibrations coming through a mic stand.
 That is why it is almost mandatory to use a shock mount, which holds the mic suspended in a spider-web-looking thing made up of elastic bands.

 If you're using a non-USB mic and not using a desk boom stand (which come with the cable built in), you'll need a mic cable, which usually cost about $25.
 These cables have the 3-pin XLR connectors.
 Of course if you are using a USB mic, you'll use a USB cable.
 Be sure to use the one that came with the mic if you can, as these are designed for audio.
 Not all USB cables are up to that task.

 But having headphones allows you to hear the audio much more clearly and are very useful if you do any Skype chats or other types of on-line meetings where you need listen as well as speak into your mic.
 Otherwise the speakers will also be picked up by the mic and cause feedback and other unpleasantness.

 Of course, if you're doing any multi-track recording (usually with music studios), headphones are necessary.
 I use both the Sennheiser HD 280 and the Audio-Technica ATH-M50 and recommend either or both.

 If you are recording your voice, you NEED a pop filter/screen to reduce the p-pops that are inevitable in human speech.
 Large diaphragm condenser mics are extremely sensitive to the little blasts of air that hit them when we say the letter "P" (or other plosive sounds).

 You don't need one.
 Yeah, I know.
 The popular image of recording studios of show big mixing boards with lots of impressive knobs and sliders.
 But for a computer based home recording studio, you do all your mixing in the computer.

 One exception to what I'm saying about mixers in home studios is the MIDI control surface unit.
 These units are designed to give you physical control over your software mixer.
 Folks doing mainly voice-over work would probably not need one.
 Musicians who prefer using their hands to move sliders and knobs rather than a mouse are typically the ones who like to use control surfaces.
 One example is the Mackie Control Universal Pro - Expandable Control Surface